rkalescky/documentation/applications/python.rst

 Running Python Interactively with Jupyter Notebooks
 ---------------------------------------------------

-Jupyter Notebooks can be run directly off of M2 compute nodes using the `HPC OnDemand Web Portal <portal>`_.
+Jupyter Notebooks can be run directly off of M2 compute nodes using the :doc:`HPC OnDemand Web Portal <../portal>`.

 Running Python Non-Interactively in Batch Mode
 ----------------------------------------------